pfgithub/scpl/docs/actions/getcurrentweather.md

 - `Current Location`
 - `Custom Location`
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFLocationFieldParameter